Package Leaflet: Information for the User

 Consult your doctor immediately if you notice any of the following side effects.
 Your doctor may tell you to stop using Pergoveris.

-Allergic reactions, such as skin rash, skin redness, blisters, facial swelling with difficulty breathing, can sometimes be severe.
+Allergic reactions, such as skin rash, skin redness, blisters, swelling of the face with difficulty breathing, can sometimes be serious.
 This side effect is very rare.

 Ovarian Hyperstimulation Syndrome (OHSS)